Westbrook/blog/help-text.md

 It does seem like I enjoy a good `<slot></slot>`.
 I mean look, I wrote about them all the way back in 2018 in [`<slot/>`ing in Some Tips](https://medium.com/@westbrook/slot-ing-in-some-tips-4f2763fc2ca), and then in 2020, I spoke about [Stacked Slots](https://youtu.be/MS7y2K7tZto?t=3060) at a virtual Web Components SF meetup (see the [associated slides](https://webcomponents.dev/edit/5sXaRWYCLldZnVq9VjzT/src/code-example.ts)), before sharing a proof of concept for [Light DOM as Model](https://webcomponents.dev/edit/F4jBbQpeMSujg9FtRrtZ/src/light-dom-as-model.ts).
 And, as if that weren't enough, here we are again, and I'm writing to you, friend, about `<slot>`s.
-Today, we're going to get out of the theoretical and into the practical as we look at actual usage of Stacked Slots that I'm excited to see in use by [Spectrum Web Components](https://opensource.adobe.com/spectrum-web-components/) to support the delivery of Spectrum design's [Help Text pattern](https://spectrum.adobe.com/page/help-text/).
+Today, we're going to get out of the theoretical and into the practical as we look at actual usage of Stacked Slots that I'm excited to bring to life as part of Adobe's [Spectrum Web Components](https://opensource.adobe.com/spectrum-web-components/) to support the delivery of Spectrum design's [Help Text pattern](https://spectrum.adobe.com/page/help-text/).

 ## Help text

 ![Spectrum help text pattern](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/0r3wsbv3sm5rpt93h8y1.png)

-Spectrum defines its help text pattern as content that
+Spectrum’s help text pattern:

 > provides either an informative description or an error message that gives more context about what a user needs to input.
 It’s commonly used in forms.

-The most important thing to take from this description is that help text content isn't much use without being associated to something else (commonly a form element) on your page.
-This means there needs to be something about which to deliver help text to a visitor and a way to link the two elements together.
+Clearly, help text isn’t much use on its own.
+There needs to be some way to associate help text with the element it describes.
 Traditionally, that might look like:

 ```html
   <input aria-describedby="help-text" />